hashicorp/terraform/website/source/docs/providers/vault/r/generic_secret.html.md

 configuration.

-This resource does not *read* the secret data back from Terraform on refresh.
+This resource does not *read* the secret data back from Terraform on refresh by default.
 This avoids the need for `read` access on the given path, but it means that Terraform is not able to detect and repair "drift" on this resource should the data be updated or deleted outside of Terraform.
+This limitation can be negated by setting `allow_read` to true

 ## Attributes Reference